626Pilot/RaspberryPi-NeoPixel-WS2812/README.md

 RaspberryPi-NeoPixel-WS2812
 ===========================

 Library for driving WS2812 pixels (also known as "NeoPixels" when sold by Adafruit) from a Raspberry Pi.
+Unlike other solutions, this DOES NOT require an Arduino or other external controller.
+The Raspberry Pi has a DMA controller that is perfectly capable of doing the job.
+All you need is a resistor and a capacitor, and you're done!

 Wishlist:
 * Modify DMA code so it can use more than one 4K page, enabling >450 pixels (some people have thousands!)